-The carrying amounts of the Group's financial assets include cash and cash equivalents and trade and other receivables and financial liabilities including accruals and other payables, amounts due to a related party and current borrowings, approximate their fair values due to their short-term maturities.
+The carrying amounts of the Group's financial assets include cash and cash equivalents and trade and other receivables and financial liabilities including accruals and other payables, lease liabilities and current borrowings, approximate their fair values due to their short-term maturities.
 The carrying amount of the Group's non-current borrowings approximate their fair values as they are carried at floating interest rates.